 Travel period: July 21-26, 2018

-We arrived in Ulaanbaatar’s central train station by in the early morning.
+We arrived in Ulaanbaatar’s central train station in the early morning.
 There were lots of people offering us accommodation as well as tours to Mongolia’s best attractions.
 We took a few leaflets just to rid of the bothersome ones a went to our guest-house with a hope to leave our backpacks for afternoon’s check-in.
 The lady who managed the property was nice so that we could go immediately to our room.
-It wasn’t as we expected it from the booking site (no private bathroom, only bed as the only amenities, functionless lock and stroboscope instead the light).
+It wasn’t as we expected it from the booking site (no private bathroom, only bed as the only amenities, functionless lock, and stroboscope instead the light).
 Since we were quite tired after the long journey and she fixed some issues, we decided to stay.

 After a rest and chat with other guests, we went to explore the neighborhood and grab some food.
-Our guest-house was in the city center which is quite nice with a bit of western touch.
-You can find lots of possibilities to eat, to our surprise many Korean restaurants.
+Our guest-house was in the city center, which is quite nice with a bit of western touch.
+You can find lots of possibilities to eat, to our surprise, many Korean restaurants.
 We love this cuisine, but obviously, we were in Mongolia.
 But after a few days we found out the main pillar of the local food is mutton with its strong taste and fat pieces, which for us isn’t really favorite meat (Mongolians don’t eat lamb and other young animals).
 In the countryside, it is usually the only option.
 Also, veggie soup means vegetables with bits of mutton anyway :).

 The most important Ulaanbaatar’s street is Peace Avenue, where is heavy traffic all day, especially in the city center.
 Watch out, local motorists drive a bit crazy, hooting all the time and don’t let you pass on the crossing.
 The first thing you notice is that most of the cars have a steering wheel on the right side despite right-hand driving.
 There is also a huge amount of Toyota Prius cars.
 Both because of a cheap import from Japan.